Tek42/lemmy-docker-support/docs/_posts/2023-06-26-better-docker-compose.markdown

 The lemmy.hjson referenced in this compose is obtained from the official GitHub of the Lemmy devs. [[https://github.com/LemmyNet/lemmy/blob/main/config/defaults.hjson]]

 You will need to edit that file to your specific needs.
-Or you can look at an example file that I have provided {% link _posts/2023-06-26-lemmy-hjson.markdown %}
+Or you can look at an example file that I have provided {{ site.baseurl }}{% link _posts/2023-06-26-lemmy-hjson.markdown %}

 {% highlight ruby %}
 version: "3.3"